k9chen/k9chen.github.io/_pages/about.md

 Originally from Fujian, China, I am a second-year at the [University of Virginia](https://www.virginia.edu/) pursuing a double major in neuroscience and cognitive science with a minor in bioethics.
 Presently, I am an undergraduate researcher at the [UVA School of Medicine](https://med.virginia.edu/) working on projects related to iPSC-induced 3D brain organoid models and the pathophysiology of Alzheimer's disease, advised by [Dr. Lulu Jiang](https://med.virginia.edu/neuroscience/faculty/primary-faculty/lulu-jiang-md-phd/) at the [Center for Brain Immunology and Glia](https://med.virginia.edu/big/).

-My research focuses on translating the neuropathological mechanisms and biomarkers of nervous system disorders into novelly refined diagnostic and therapeutic tools for clinical applications.
-Of secondary relevance to my research is analyzing the neuroethical implications of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.
+My research focuses on translating the neuropathological mechanisms of [nervous system disorders](https://www.ninds.nih.gov/health-information/disorders) into novel diagnostic and therapeutic tools for clinical applications.
+Of secondary relevance to my research is analyzing the [neuroethics](https://www.ninds.nih.gov/current-research/focus-tools-topics/focus-neuroethics#:~:text=Neuroethics%20is%20a%20field%20that,identity%2C%20consciousness%2C%20and%20autonomy.) of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

-My recreational interests include, inter alia, drinking caffeine, watching political satire, reading sci-fi and magical realism, and theorizing about extraterrestrial intelligence.
+My recreational interests include, inter alia, drinking caffeine, watching political satire, and reading manga, sci-fi, and magical realism.

 ## News/Upcoming Events